nodefleet/superapp-deployment/README.md

 ./setup.sh
 ```

+### Deployment options

+#### Overview

+This section includes a list of deployments options with links to their specific documentation and description of usage

-### Simple stack
+#### Simple stack

-This first [single-stack](./simgle-stack/docker-compose.yaml) contains just the vanilla configurations necessary to build canopy node1 and node2 as simple as :
+Provide a simple [docker-compose.yaml]([url](https://github.com/canopy-network/deployments/blob/master/simple-stack/docker-compose.yaml)) configuration for providing canopy network nodes chainID: 1 and chainID: 2

 ```bash
 cd  ./simple-stack